paloorkar1689/CapstoneHousingPricePrediction/README.md

             houses often selling for prices significantly above their asking prices.
             This trend is driven by high demand, limited inventory, and competitive bidding among buyers.
             To build an accurate prediction model with the highest accuracy, it is crucial to consider a range of factors that can influence house prices.
-            Factors such as location, square feet, schools, ease of transit, and crime rates can significantly impact the sale price.
+            Factors such as location, square feet, schools, ease of transit, crime rates can significantly impact the sale price.
-            The goal is to carefully analyse these factors and understand their relative importance, then develop an accurate prediction model.
+            The goal is to carefully analyzing these factors and understand their relative importance, then develop an accurate prediction model.
-            This will boost the confidence of buyers to make the right offer and give better insights to real estate investors, sellers as well as agents.
+            This will boost the confidence of buyers to make the right offer and give better insights to real estate investors, sellers as well as the agents.

     1.2 Data problem definition
-            The data objective is to develop a model that accurately predicts the Sale price for a given house This model should also help identify key characteristics that influence success.
+            The data objective is to develop a model that accurately predicts the Sale price for given house This model should also help identify key characteristics that influence success.

 ### 2 - Data Understanding
     2.1 Data Sources and Collection
-        -   Redfin API and CSV consolidation were used to accumulate sold houses last year in the Bay Area.
+        -   Redfin API and CSV consolidation were used to accumulate sold houses in last year in the Bay Area.
         -   FinalRedfin.csv dataset is present in the data folder.
         -   Data will be loaded with pd.read_csv() method of Pandas